BrentFarris/TheLastValkyrie/docs/brents-c-programming-rules.md

 Don't make defines for `false`, or `False`, or `FALSE` and it's true counterpart, please just use the standard library.

-## Don't use static/global variables
+## Don't use static or global variables
 So `static` functions are fine, they are great for breaking up functions to be readable.
 However, `static` variables are bad and almost always not needed.
 Remember that we are living in a world where our CPUs are not getting faster, they are just coming in larger quantites.
 Always think about threadability and controlling mutation.
 Even with a variable that is static to a `C` file and not global, you never know if someone is using threads to call your functions.

 ## Prefer inline over macro